 Campaign Optimization – An optimized campaign is essential for a publisher because it is the one that is going to yield better revenue.
 Ad ops engineers keep a track of ad viewability, served impressions, bidder partner performance, and the overall user experience to optimize for revenue.

 And the list doesn’t end here.
-Apart from these major goals, ad operations team is also responsible for,
+Apart from these major goals, the advertising operations team is also responsible for,

 - DMP integration,